 The selected intern will will learn about how to grow food using sustainable methods, how Grow Dat generates revenue through produce sales at Grow Dat, and how to effectively engage youth employees, adult agricultural apprentices and volunteer group labor on the farm.

 Position 3: Organizational Intern

-Interns working with the Organizational Team work under the direct supervision of Johanna Gilligan, the Executive Director.
-The intern will provide general administrative support to the on-going operations of the organization, as well as potentially managing one or two special projects.
+The Organizational Intern will provide general administrative support to the on-going operations of the organization, as well as potentially managing one or two special projects.
 Weekly tasks could include a very wide range of activities, such as maintaining or researching digital tools that support organizational health, researching best practices for HR systems or other organizational issues, providing executive assistant support such as calendar management, or assisting with designing materials specific to new projects or initiatives.

 Grow Dat is looking for a student who likes a fast-paced and multi-faceted work environment, possesses strong written communication skills, and enjoys researching problems to arrive at a strong solution.
 The selected intern must be hard-working, detail-oriented, enjoy working independently, be reliable, consistent, willing to take on any task, small or large, and exhibit a strong professional demeanor.
 Graphic design skills and proficiency with digital office systems a plus.

 The selected intern will learn about executive level day to day work and challenges and advance their understanding of how to develop strong systems for the overall health of an organization or business.
 The intern will work primarily independently under the direction of the Executive Director and will get an inside view into the responsibility and activities of the job.